Search the Whole Web to quickly find what you're looking for:

 When I started I thought it would be a quick 80 pages but in fact it is rather more than that.

-The last book in this list is also by me.
-It's on a subject - Yin Deficiency Burnout and Exhaustion: What to Do! - that affects almost everybody sooner or later, as they overwork, age or acquire ongoing symptoms of ill-health.
+This is also by me.
+It's on a subject that affects almost everybody sooner or later, as they overwork, age or acquire ongoing symptoms of ill-health.

 My page on the subject on this site gets a good many visitors, and people seem to think it's well explained there.

 However, many people still email me about it so here's a book that expands on it.
 Not too long, and not too expensive I hope.
-This book is much more readable in the softback version.
+I've just re-edited it so it should now be easy to read on your Kindle.

 If there's a book you like which you think I should include in this reading list, let me know by using the form below.